The UK’s 50 largest employee owned companies in 2016.

-RM2 does the research for the Employee Ownership Top 50, in a partnership with the Employee Ownership Association (EOA); a list of the largest 50 private employee-owned companies in the UK.
+RM2 does the research for the Employee Ownership Top 50 in partnership with the Employee Ownership Association (EOA); a list of the largest fifty private employee-owned companies in the UK.
 You can download the infographic by clicking the link below.

 Criteria for inclusion: Companies must be incorporated in the UK as companies limited by shares, unquoted, independent and at least 25% owned by employees on a broad basis.
 Companies may have non-UK holding companies if the UK companies are operationally independent and the non-UK holding companies are at least 75% owned by employees.
 Shares from joint ventures and associate companies are excluded.